Ecwid/control/README.md

 # ecwid-control
-**control** is a test automation tool written from scratch using golang on top of Chrome DevTools
+**control** is a automation tool written from scratch using golang on top of Chrome DevTools

 _Warning_ This is an experimental project, backward compatibility is not guaranteed!